Jahia/jcrestapi/README.md

 it can still be useful to know the original item name.
 We therefore provide an extra value in the item content named quite appropriately `name` which contains the original, unescaped name of the item.

 By default, only one level of depth in the hierarchy is retrieved for a given node.
 This means that reference properties are not resolved to objects but left as strings and children are represented by a collection of child objects as detailed in the [dedicated section](#children).
 Mixins are listed in a collection named `mixins`, each mixin corresponding to an entry in that collection using the simplified representation detailed in the [Mixin representation section](#mixin) while versions are listed in a collection named `versions` ( see [Version representation section](#version)).
 Properties are listed in a collection named `props`, each property represented as defined in the [Property representation section](#property).
+Each element in a node's subsection is identified by its escaped name according to the rules outlined in the [URI design section](#uri).

 ### Making URIs opaque